kevinpschaaf/enyo-wiki/Enyo-2.0b3-Release-Notes.md

 * More onyx.PopUp samples to the OnyxSampler sample application.
 * Events capturing is released when an `onyx.Popup` is destroyed
-* animations are stopped with `onyx.Animator` is destroyed
+* animations are stopped when `onyx.Animator` is destroyed
 * `onyx.Icon` uses `enyo.path.rewrite` to rewrite the src value so you can use aliases
 * Slideable: add onChange event.